Canon Shooter Kevin Hice is One Smart, Tough, Hardworking, Determined Guy and One Fine Photographer « Arthur Morris/BIRDS AS ART

 10 comments to Canon Shooter Kevin Hice is One Smart, Tough, Hardworking, Determined Guy and One Fine Photographer

-• avatar Krishna Kotti
+• Krishna Kotti

 Kevin is awesome.
 He helped me to get to a lek once when i visited north dakota.